The UHR Mentoring Scheme

-If the relationship does not work out and the mentor or mentee wish to terminate the agreement, they should contact UHR’s Executive Officer.
+If the relationship does not work out and the mentor or mentee wish to terminate the agreement, they should contact UHR’s Executive Director.
 UHR would always encourage mentors and mentees, where possible to work through any challenges, however, we appreciate that this will not always be possible.
-Once contacted, UHR’s Executive Officer will work with individuals to agree how they would like to proceed from that point.
+Once contacted, UHR’s Executive Director will work with individuals to agree how they would like to proceed from that point.

 Approach to quality assurance